mandelsoft/spiff/README.md

 ### `(( map{map|elem|->dynaml-expr} ))`

 Using `{}` instead of `[]` in the mapping syntax, the result is again a map with the old keys and the new entry values.
+As for a list mapping additionally a key variable can be specified in the variable list.

 ```yaml
 persons: